Skip to content

 Krakow Salt Mines: Things to Know Before You Go

-The Krakow Salt Mines are one of the main things to see in Poland, attracting millions of visitors.
-The most famous are the Wieliczka Salt Mines, located just a few kilometers from Krakow, but there is also another very beautiful and very similar salt mine, the Bochnia Salt Mine, which is the oldest salt mine in Poland, dating from the 12th century.
+The Krakow Salt Mines are a must-visit attraction in Poland, drawing millions of visitors each year.
+The most famous among them are the Wieliczka Salt Mines, situated just a few kilometers from Krakow.
+However, there is another gem to explore, the Bochnia Salt Mine, which is equally stunning and holds the distinction of being the oldest salt mine in Poland, dating back to the 12th century.
+Both the Wieliczka and Bochnia Salt Mines hold the prestigious title of UNESCO World Heritage Sites, boasting unrivaled beauty in the world.
+Their grandeur and magnificence are truly unparalleled.

 How far is the Wieliczka Salt Mine from Krakow?